Searching for a cometary belt around Trappist-1 with ALMA: Abstract

 \section{Abstract}

 Low mass stars might offer today the best opportunities to detect and characterise planetary systems, especially those harbouring close-in low mass temperate planets.
-Among those stars, Trappist-1 is exceptional since it has seven Earth-sized planets, of which three could sustain liquid water on their surfaces.
-Here we present new and deep ALMA observations of Trappist-1 to look for an exo-Kuiper belt which can provide clues about the formation and architecture of this system.
-Our observations at 0.88~mm did not detect dust emission, but can place an upper limit of 23$\mu$Jy if the belt is unresolved or smaller than 4~au, and 0.15~mJy if resolved and 100~au in radius.
-These limits correspond to low dust masses of $\sim10^{-5}-10^{-2}$~\Me, which are expected after 8~Gyr of collisional evolution unless the system was born with a $>20$~\Me\ belt of 100~km-sized planetesimals beyond 40~au.
-This $20$~\Me\ mass upper limit is comparable to the combined mass in Trappist-1 planets, thus it is possible that most of the available solid mass in these systems was used to form the known planets.
-A similar analysis of the ALMA data on Proxima~Cen leads us to conclude that Proxima~Cen cannot have been born with a belt of 100~km-sized planetesimals more massive than 10~\Me\ between 20-40~au.
-Future characterisations of debris discs around low mass stars should focus on nearby and young systems which have not suffered significant collisional evolution beyond 10~au.
+Among those stars, TRAPPIST-1 is exceptional since it has seven Earth-sized planets, of which three could sustain liquid water on their surfaces.
+Here we present new and deep ALMA observations of TRAPPIST-1 to look for an exo-Kuiper belt which can provide clues about the formation and architecture of this system.
+Our observations at 0.88~mm did not detect dust emission, but can place an upper limit of 23$\mu$Jy if the belt is smaller than 4~au, and 0.15~mJy if resolved and 100~au in radius.
+These limits correspond to low dust masses of $\sim10^{-5}-10^{-2}$~\Me, which are expected after 8~Gyr of collisional evolution unless the system was born with a $>20$~\Me\ belt of 100~km-sized planetesimals beyond 40~au or suffered a dynamical instability.
+This $20$~\Me\ mass upper limit is comparable to the combined mass in TRAPPIST-1 planets, thus it is possible that most of the available solid mass in this system was used to form the known planets.
+A similar analysis of the ALMA data on Proxima~Cen leads us to conclude that a belt born with a mass $\gtrsim1$~\Me\ in 100~km-sized planetesimals could explain its putative outer belt at 30~au.
+We recommend that future characterisations of debris discs around low mass stars should focus on nearby and young systems if possible.